xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 With any application under test (AUT), the detection of UI elements is crucial to automated testing.
 However, identifying them manually requires much time and experience in HTML.

-This task becomes even more challenging for elements that could not be identified by their common attributes, elements that change dynamically, or elements are located deep within another element (nested elements).
+This task becomes even more challenging for elements that could not be identified by their common attributes, elements that change dynamically, or elements that are located deep within another element (nested elements).

 This article shows you how to use XPath in Katalon Studio to deal with nested elements and dynamic elements.